Lol, no. You did not read the headline wrong. Geekbench bans Samsung flagships for cheating.

 The backstory

-In the events leading up to the announcement of the Samsung S22 series along with their much hyped Exynos 2200, it was clear that something was not going right at Samsung HQ.
-Whatever it was however, was soon forgotten as the S22 series with the Exynos 2200 were released to great fanfare.
+In the events leading up to the announcement of the Samsung S22 series along with their much-hyped Exynos 2200, it was clear that something was not going right at Samsung HQ.
+Whatever it was, however, was soon forgotten as the S22 series with the Exynos 2200 was released to great fanfare.

-The buzz soon withered and rumours started to circulate that the Exynos 2200 are not as powerful as advertised.
-Samsung quickly moved to dispel such rumours.
+The buzz soon withered and rumours started to circulate that the Exynos 2200 was not as powerful as advertised.
+Samsung quickly moved to dispel such rumors.
 They posted clips of smartphone gameplay and the fan base was quickly appeased.

 Read: Samsung Galaxy S22 series